Distributed Scalar Quantization for Computing: High-Resolution Analysis and Extensions: Multivariate Functional Quantization

-The distributed quantizer sequences yielded by the above optimizations are asymptotically optimal. \end{theorem} \begin{IEEEproof} To prove \eqref{eq:multi-fixed-lambda} gives the optimal point density for fixed-rate coding and \eqref{eq:multi-var-lambda} gives the optimal point density for both variable-rate and Slepian--Wolf coding, it suffices to note that minimizing the $n$ terms of \eqref{eq:ndUnoptimizedDist} separately gives problems identical to those in Section~\ref{sec:Single}.
+The distributed quantizer point densities yielded by the above optimizations are asymptotically optimal. \end{theorem} \begin{IEEEproof} To prove \eqref{eq:multi-fixed-lambda} gives the optimal point density for fixed-rate coding and \eqref{eq:multi-var-lambda} gives the optimal point density for both variable-rate and Slepian--Wolf coding, it suffices to note that minimizing the $n$ terms in \eqref{eq:frDistortionRate}, \eqref{eq:vrDistortionRate}, and \eqref{eq:jeDistortionRate} separately gives problems identical to those in Section~\ref{sec:Single}.